-• $T10.8\mu m < T10.8$ threshold.
+- A pixel is classified as cloud contaminated if : - $T10.8\mu m < T10.8$ threshold.

 This test is applied over land and sea (only if the climatological SST is lower than 270.15 K which indicates that the ocean may be frozen).
-It allows the detection of the clouds having a $10.8\mu m$ brightness temperature lower than the surface brightness temperature.
+It allows the detection of the clouds having a 10.8μ m brightness temperature lower than the surface brightness temperature.

-The T10.8 μ m threshold is computed from surface temperatures forecast by NWP model, by accounting for atmospheric absorption and small scale height effects (over land only) as described below [the different physical meaning of brightness temperature and NWP surface temperature (dependent on the NWP model) is not accounted for]:
+The T10.8 μ m threshold is computed from surface temperatures forecast by NWP model, by accounting for atmospheric absorption and small scale height effects (over land only) as described below [the different physical meaning of brightness temperature and NWP surface temperature (dependent on the NWP model) is not accounted for] :